Sparse Scheduled Diffusion Guidance for Inverse Problems: Sampling Schedule

-is the Beta distribution probability density with shape parameters $\alpha, \beta > 0$.
-Most flexible distribution that can model U-shaped, bell-shaped, or skewed patterns depending on $\alpha$ and $\beta$.
-Symmetric concentration occurs when $\alpha = \beta$, while $\alpha < \beta$ skews toward early iterations and $\alpha > \beta$ skews toward later iterations.
+is the Beta probability density with shape parameters $a, b > 0$ and $\mathrm{B}(a, b)$ the Beta function.
+The reciprocal flips the role of high- and low-density regions: small $w_i$ produces small spacing, so guidance concentrates where the Beta density is \emph{high}.
+Symmetric concentration occurs when $a = b$; $a < b$ skews concentration toward later iterations (lower noise), while $a > b$ skews it toward earlier iterations (higher noise).